SixArm/mast-cell-help/topics/graded-exercise-therapy/index.md

 * **Supervised or Self-Guided:** GET can be supervised by a healthcare professional, such as a physiotherapist or occupational therapist, or it can be guided as a self-help program.

-* **Pacing:** GET involves finding a balance between activity and rest to prevent overexertion.
-The focus is on avoiding a boom-and-bust cycle, where individuals may push themselves too hard during periods of increased energy and then experience a crash in symptoms.
+* **Pacing:** GET involves finding a balance between activity and rest to prevent overexertion and a crash in symptoms.

 * **Controversy:** GET has been a topic of controversy.
 Some patients report benefits, while others argue that it can exacerbate symptoms.